Snowflake-Labs/sfquickstarts/site/sfguides/src/connectors_native_sdk_java_example/connectors_native_sdk_java_example.md

 - copying custom internal components to the target directory

 #### Copying sdk components
 This step consists of 2 things.
-First of all it copies the Connectors Native SDK Java artifact to the target directory, by default - `sf_build`.
+First of all, it copies the Connectors Native SDK Java artifact to the target directory, by default - `sf_build`.
 Secondly, it extracts the bundled sql files from the jar archive to the target directory.
 Using those sql files allows user to customize which provided objects will be created during the application installation.
 For the first time users customization is not recommended, because omitting objects may cause some features to fail if done incorrectly.
 The provided example application uses `all.sql` file, which creates all the provided objects.
-For more information about the features and which sql files are needed please check the documentation.

 To execute this step independently of the whole process execute the following command:
 ```shell
 make copy_sdk_components
 ```

-This step can be executed to get familiarized with the provided sql files, however because Connectors Native SDK Java is currently provided as source code, this can be done by going through the source files in the `connectors-native-sdk-java/main/resources/` directory.
+This step can be executed to get familiarized with the provided sql files, however, because Connectors Native SDK Java is currently provided as source code, this can be done by going through the source files in the `connectors-native-sdk-java/main/resources/` directory.

 #### Copying internal components